sajeevmayandi/kafka-demo/README.md

-The sources in this project demonstrate the ability to send data received GPS location from Bikes telematics, in realtime through kafka into the PostgreSQL database
+The sources in this project demonstrate the ability to send data received GPS location from Bikes telematics, in realtime through kafka into the PostgreSQL database.

+Use case:
+   1) To get all the GPS location send by all telematics
+   2) Get the latest GPS location for all the telematics
+   3) Get total no of reported telematics

 # Pre-Requisites
 - Python version > 3.0